-ECB opened door at June meeting to removing bond-buying pledge: minutes
+ECB open to further step toward slow stimulus exit: minutes

 Despite a brisk economic rebound, inflation in the euro zone was 1.3 percent in June and is not expected to near 2 percent at least until 2019.

-ECB rate setters meeting in June said they found it "puzzling" that forecasts for core inflation had to be revised down despite stronger economic growth and a falling unemployment rate.
+ECB rate setters meeting in June said they found it "puzzling" that forecasts for core inflation had to be revised downwards despite stronger economic growth and a falling unemployment rate.

 Still, Draghi argued last week that accelerating growth would in itself provide support so the ECB could tighten policy somewhat to keep the broad level of financial accommodation unchanged.

-That message stirred markets, fuelling speculation that policymakers could decide as early as September to reduce asset purchases from next year.
+That message stirred markets, stoking speculation that policymakers could decide as early as September to reduce asset purchases from next year.

 The ECB's asset buys are set to run until the end of the year and policymakers will decide in September or October whether to extend, reduce or gradually wind down the purchases.